SEND Provision

 Transition to Post 16 Courses/ Apprenticeships in Colleges or University

 Students seeking to transfer to other educational institutions to complete post-16 courses/apprenticeships are supported in those transitions.
 Students are supported in identifying suitable courses and the completion of the application form.
 The receiving institution is apprised of the student’s specific needs and where appropriate familiarisation visits can be arranged.
-If appropriate prospective employers will be made aware of the Access to Work service which provides assessment and advice to employers with regard to any specialist equipment that might be needed to make reasonable adjustments.
+If appropriate prospective employers will be made aware of the Access to Work service which provides assessment and advice to employers regarding any specialist equipment that might be needed to make reasonable adjustments.

 Students wishing to pursue Higher Education courses are encouraged to do so and are likewise supported in identifying suitable courses.
-Where necessary the key worker will liaise with the SEND Officer at the relevant institution to ensure that all necessary information is available with regard to any assessments that might need to be carried out to support their learning needs.
+Where necessary the key worker will liaise with the SEND Officer at the relevant institution to ensure that all necessary information is available regarding any assessments that might need to be carried out to support their learning needs.
 The Enrichment Curriculum for 6th form students at Carre’s also provides practical preparation with the offer of basic cookery lessons.
 Students should also be aware that they can apply for the Disabled Student’s Allowance via Student Finance to assist with the purchase of specialist equipment or support: https://www.gov.uk/disabled-students-allowances-dsas

 Strategies to Support Behaviour